Battle of Cyzicus: Command structure and strength of the opposing forces

-The battle
+Battle

 The Athenian force entered the Hellespont, and, passing the Spartan base at Abydos by night so as to conceal their numbers, established a base on the island of Proconnesus (modern-day Marmara), just northwest of Cyzicus.
 The next day, they disembarked Chaereas's force near Cyzicus.
 The Athenian fleet then divided, with 20 ships under Alcibiades advancing towards Cyzicus while the main Athenian fleet under Thrasybulus and Theramenes lurked behind.
 Mindarus, seeing an opportunity to attack what appeared to be a vastly inferior force, set out towards them with his entire force.
 Alcibiades's force fled, and Mindarus's ships gave chase.
 When both forces had gotten well out from the harbor, however, Alcibiades turned to face Mindarus, and Thrasybulus and Theramenes appeared with their forces to cut off his retreat.
 Mindarus, seeing the trap, fled in the one open direction, towards a beach south of the city, where Pharnabazus was located with his troops.
 The Spartan fleet suffered losses in the flight, and reached the shore with the Athenians right behind them.